yCodeTech/auto-comment-blocks/README.md

 Provides block comment completion for Javadoc-style multi-line comments and single-line comment blocks for most officially supported languages.

+This is a fork of the original by [kevb34ns](https://github.com/kevb34ns/auto-comment-blocks) with some additional language support.

 ## MAJOR CHANGES IN 1.0 UPDATE (Please Read)

 A lot has changed in this update.
 Please open issues for any bugs you encounter.